 - 1. If removed, install the GPU PIB.

 - 2. Install the system board.

 - 3. Install the power supply units.

-- 4. Follow the procedure listed in After working inside your system.
+- 4. Follow the procedure listed in After working inside your system on page 67.

 Converting the system from tower mode to rack mode